 Fulfilling his vision and dream to make SmithBucklin a 100-percent-employee-owned company, Henry led the transfer of the company's ownership from its financial investors to its employees in 2005.
 The SmithBucklin Employee Stock Ownership Plan (ESOP) allows every employee, regardless of position, tenure or compensation, an equal opportunity to acquire ownership in the company.

 Prior to rejoining SmithBucklin as CEO, Henry served as chairman, president and CEO of CourtLink Corporation, an online service for retrieving court records and electronically filing legal documents to and from our nation’s courts.
-In December 2001, Henry led the successful sale of CourtLink to LexisNexis, a leading global provider of information to legal, corporate, government and academic markets.
+He also earlier served as president and COO of Giga Information Group, an IT services company founded by Gideon Gartner, founder and former chairman of The Gartner Group.

-Christine Murphy Peck has more than 32 years of experience in the nonprofit sector in the areas of certification management, education strategy development, corporate education, facilitation, and strategic planning.
+Chris Peck has more than 32 years of experience in the nonprofit sector in the areas of certification management, education strategy development, corporate education, facilitation, and strategic planning.
 A 29-year veteran of SmithBucklin, she has served in numerous roles, includes associate executive director of Lamaze International and CEO of the International Association of Accessibility Professionals.
 She currently is responsible for leading and implementing educational strategy, program design and delivery, eLearning, certification and accreditation practices, with a focus on outcomes and client growth.
 Under her leadership, client organizations have experienced significant increases in revenue for their programs, products and services - in one case, by as much as 265 percent.

-Outside of her SmithBucklin experience, Christine served seven years as the director of education and learning at the U.S. Tennis Association, where she established a full-service educational center providing professional development and educational resources to staff and volunteers in more than 1,000 community-based organizations.
+Outside of her SmithBucklin experience, Chris served seven years as the director of education and learning at the U.S. Tennis Association, where she established a full-service educational center providing professional development and educational resources to staff and volunteers in more than 1,000 community-based organizations.
 She is also the founder of Peck Performance Group, a consulting practice serving clients in the areas of education, training and organizational development.

-Christine is a long-time member of the American Society of Association Executives (ASAE) and speaks frequently on current certification and education trends and best practices.
+Chris is a long-time member of the American Society of Association Executives (ASAE) and speaks frequently on current certification and education trends and best practices.
 She holds a bachelor's degree in French from the College of St. Benedict in St. Joseph, MN. and is certified to administer the Myers- Briggs Type Indicator©, the DiSC and is a DDI Certified Facilitator.